timothyqiu/gdfxr/README.md

 If you want to reuse an existing sound from the original sfxr, make sure to save it with an `.sfxr` extension.
 You can also load & edit the `.sfxr` file with the original sfxr.

+Options for changing Looping, Bit Depth, and Sample Rate are available as import options of the `.sfxr` file.
+You can find these options in Godot editor's Import dock.

 **Note:** Due to performance constraints with GDScript, the editor may freeze a bit when generating long sounds.
 This only happens in-editor.
 Using `.sfxr` files in-game won't generate anything at runtime.